FabianGroeger96/cnn-number-detection/ReadMe.md

 5. After the method is finished your extracted regions of interest are located in the `data_extracted` folder.
 In there you will also find folders for each of your categories.
 These folders are used to label the regions of interest for then training your CNN.

+### Label the Data

+1. First of all you will have to extract the regions of interest with the DataExtractor
+2. Classify the images, by dragging them in the corresponding category folder
+3. Run the `extract_data.py` file and call the method `rename_data`